mandar-opc/model_server/documentation/InstallationsKubernetes.md

 ```
 ## Deploy Model Server with a Configuration File

-To serve multiple models you can run Model Server with a configuration file as described here: https://github.com/openvinotoolkit/model_server/blob/master/docs/docker_container.md#starting-docker-container-with-a-configuration-file
+To serve multiple models you can run Model Server with a configuration file as described [here](./InstallationsLinuxDocker.md#configfile)

 ### To deploy with config file:
 - Create a configuration file named config.json and fill it with proper information